FischermanCH/net-alarm/README.md

 Thing's done :
-- index webpage on port 7777 with links to subpages
+- very basic index webpage on port 7777 with links to subpages

 Thing's to do :
 GENERIC